 - Perform field canopy, arborist, and selective harvest practices.
 Identify tree pests and diseases.

-- Learn how to use and be proficient in Geographic Information Systems (GIS), land measurement, and remote sensing skills.
+- Learn how to create, manage, and communicate forest data using Geographic Information Systems (GIS), land measurement, and remote sensing skills.

-- Put skills and knowledge to work ASAP.
-After the first year of classes you'll be qualified to find a summer job in your field, and start building your future career.
+- Build your resume.
+You'll finish your first year of classes qualified to find a summer job in your field.

 "Camp" at the Ford Center and Forest